 Answer: Go to www.seemeteach.com, and under Plans and Pricing, you will find the link for registration and payment for a school or a teacher preparation plan.
-The leader of the class or the administrator who sets up the account can, of course, participate in the group, and they are not counted toward the number of paid slots for their group.
-At the time of registration, they need to know and enter how many paid accounts (teachers or other administrators) they wish to have in their group and the emails of the group members.
+The class leader or the administrator who sets up the account can participate in the group, and they are not counted toward the number of paid slots for their group.
+At the time of registration, they need to know and enter how many paid accounts (teachers or other administrators) they wish to have in their group and the group members' emails.

-FAQ: If I have a group consisting of the clinical experience supervisor and 25 fieldwork students, and I want to add four more fieldwork students and cooperating teachers to my group, what do I do?
+FAQ: What do I do if I have a group consisting of the clinical experience supervisor and 25 fieldwork students, and I want to add four more fieldwork students and cooperating teachers to my group?

-Answer: At this time, email orders@seemeteach.com and let them know how many more users to add to your group account.
-Include the name of the institution, department, the program, the group leader or administrator's name, and the email used for the group SMT account, along with a phone number.
+Answer: At this time, email doc@seemeteach.com and let them know how many more users to add to your group account.
+Include the name of the institution, department, program, group leader or administrator's name, the email used for the group SMT account, and a phone number.
 SMT will add those additional slots to your account and invoice the administrator for the change in registration.

-FAQ: In my group, I have 21 users, but one person left the program and will no longer be a part of our SMT group.
+FAQ: I have 21 users in my group, but one person left the program and will no longer be a part of our SMT group.
 Can I fill that slot with another person?

 Answer: Yes, you can fill that slot with another person.
-Go to SMT Login, Contacts, and Remove the user that has left the group.
-That should free up a slot, and it should show how many more users can be invited into the group before you have reached the paid registration limit.
+Go to SMT Login, Contacts, and Remove the user who left the group.
+That should free up a slot and show how many more users can be invited into the group before you have reached the paid registration limit.
 If that number is one or more, then invite a new user to the group.
-They will get an email with an invitation that they will need to click on to accept (and they create a password, etc.).
-The new user, of course, doesn't pay because the group administrator has already paid for the members of the group.
-If the administrator needs more slots than what they initially required - see the answer to the FAQ above in which you contact orders@seemeteach.com for support.
+They will get an email with an invitation that they must click on to accept (and they create a password, etc.).
+The new user, of course, doesn't pay because the group administrator has already paid for the group members.
+If the administrator needs more slots than initially required - see the answer to the FAQ above in which you contact orders@seemeteach.com for support.